pwrstudio/sassolino/README.md

 ##Install

-(1) Put the files in the root folder of your site.
+(1) Put the files in the root folder of your server.

 (2) Rename the file “htaccess” to “.htaccess”